 A key principle behind the Behaviour Recovery Programme is to allow pupils to recover their behaviour.
-In other words, to calm down and think about their behaviour so they can return to the teaching and learning situation as soon as possible.
+In other words, to calm down and think about their behaviour so they can return to their learning as soon as possible.

 When reintegrating a child, consider these points: